MCreator/MCreator/README.md

 It is recommended to use Intellij IDEA for development and testing.
 Learn more about the development process, and tips on [MCreator developers wiki](https://github.com/MCreator/MCreator/wiki).

-## License and trademark

-MCreator is licensed under the GPL-3.0 license (with exceptions implemented as specified in section 7 of GPL-3.0) if not otherwise stated in source files or other files of this project.
-Copyright 2020 Pylo and [contributors](https://github.com/MCreator/MCreator/graphs/contributors).

-MCreator is a trademark of Pylo.
-Custom distributions of this software may not include Pylo or MCreator trademark (trademark name and logo) to not confuse the software with the official distribution of MCreator project.
-MCreator and Pylo brand files in this repository are not covered by the GPL-3.0 license.

 ## Contributing

 You are welcome to support this project by opening pull requests.
 Read more about contributing in our [contributing guidelines](CONTRIBUTING.md).